axibase/atsd/rule-engine/functions-sql.md

 queryToMap(string query, string keyColumn) map
 ```

-Returns the result of SQL `query` as a map where key is `keyColumn` value and value is a map consisting of other columns' values.
+Returns the result of SQL `query` as a map where key is `keyColumn` value and value is a map consisting of other column values.
 Value datatypes are based on SQL data types.

 The response is limited to **1,000** rows.
 An exception is thrown if row count exceeds the limit.